 Saturdays 3:30PM in Church and by Appointment.

-Baptisms in English are celebrated on the Second Sunday of the month and Spanish 4th Sunday of the month.
+Baptisms in English are celebrated after 10:00AM Sunday Mass.
+Please contact the parish office to schedule the baptism.
 Through the Sacrament of Infant Baptism, we not only welcome a baby into the Catholic Church, but into a parish community as well.
 We ask that the parents and godparents of the child attend preparation classes prior to their child’s baptism.
 These classes provide a basic overview of the sacrament and a few other topics.

 “The Way to Become Catholic”